OECD Home › Corporate governance › Publications & Documents

 Publications & Documents

-The IAIS-OECD issues paper on insurer corporate governance provides background on insurer corporate governance, describes practices and identifies possible regulatory and supervisory issues.
-Comments received were considered in the preparation of a final version of the issues paper.
+This paper provides background on insurer corporate governance, describes practices and identifies possible regulatory and supervisory issues.
+It was developed jointly by the OECD and the IAIS.

 English, , 477kb

 Investment Newsletter No.10 focuses on the collapse of international investment flows in 2009, how the economic crisis has sharpened governments' focus on international investment policy, challenges for China's outward FDI as it continues to expand and a new risk mitigation facility for investment in Africa.

 In his introductory remarks at the Paris Conference for Long-Term Value & Economic Stability, Angel Gurría talks about the importance of long-term investments and their capacity to help to bring back confidence and to achieve long-term sustainable development throughout the world